 Have you tried talking with your friends about what it is that they were attracted to in you and how they think you are perceived by others?
 The likelihood is that there is more to their interest in you than how you look on the outside.
 They may have some insight into how you can receive more positive attention, using the same skills you use to make friends.
 And who knows?
 Maybe they'll tell you that they know of tons of guys who want to ask you out, but who just don't have the guts!

 One concept to consider throughout this process is whether you truly want sexual attention, and if so, why.
 Are you looking for a relationship?
 Do you think receiving male attention may boost your self-confidence?
 Are you looking for approval or validation by others for some other reason?
-There might be deeper issues behind your question that can be explored in counseling or with other people you trust.
-If you’re a Columbia student on the Morningside campus you can check out Counseling and Psychological Services, or Mental Health Services on the CUMC campus, to discover whether there are any extraneous issues at the root of your question.
-As an additional precaution, if you find yourself receiving undesired male attention and feel you might be in a harmful situation, you can reach out to the Sexual Violence Response team for support.Alice!
+There might be deeper issues behind your question that can be explored in counseling or with other people you trust, to discover whether there are any extraneous issues at the root of your question.
+As an additional precaution, if you find yourself receiving undesired male attention and feel you might be in a harmful situation, you may want to reach out to a sexual assault program, such as RAINN.Alice!